brennanfee/sprout-blankrepo/README.md

-# sprout-bfee-blankrepo
+# sprout-emptyrepo

-[Sprout](https://github.com/carrot/sprout) template to create a blank Git repo.
+[Sprout](https://github.com/carrot/sprout) template to create an empty starter project.

 ## Files

-This repo creates a minimal repo that is a _very_ basic starting repository.
+This repo creates a minimal repository that is a _very_ basic starting project.
 The following files are
 created:

 *   .editorconfig